 Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

-Wednesday's contest features the No. 6 Baylor Bears (12-0) and the No. 23 TCU Horned Frogs (14-0) clashing at Foster Pavilion (on January 3) at 8:00 PM ET.
-This matchup, according to our computer prediction, will result in a 73-64 win for Baylor.
+Wednesday's game at Foster Pavilion has the No. 6 Baylor Bears (12-0) going head to head against the No. 23 TCU Horned Frogs (14-0) at 8:00 PM ET on January 3.
+Our computer prediction projects a 73-64 win for Baylor, who are favored by our model.

-The Bears are coming off of an 85-79 win against Texas in their most recent game on Saturday.
+The Bears are coming off of an 85-79 win over Texas in their last outing on Saturday.

-The Bears took care of business in their most recent outing 85-79 against Texas on Saturday.
-The Horned Frogs are coming off of an 81-67 win over BYU in their most recent outing on Saturday.
-Jada Walker recorded 19 points, three rebounds and three assists for the Bears.
-Sedona Prince recorded 25 points, 10 rebounds and one assist for the Horned Frogs.
+In their last outing on Saturday, the Bears claimed an 85-79 victory against Texas.
+The Horned Frogs' last outing on Saturday ended in an 81-67 victory over BYU.
+Jada Walker's team-high 19 points paced the Bears in the victory.
+Sedona Prince's team-high 25 points paced the Horned Frogs in the victory.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!